zqmillet/JournalAnalysis/Readme.md

 2009      | 4.678         | 505            | 10306      |
 2008      | 5.468         | 454            | 9014       |

+There are 310 papers of [IEEE Transactions on Industrial Electronics][TIE] for statistics.

 The review time distribution of [IEEE Transactions on Industrial Electronics][TIE] is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnIndustrialElectronics.png)